Ali Khodja: Early life

-He was complicit in the assassination of Ahmed bin Ali Khodja in 1808, and the assassination of Omar agha (1817).
+He was complicit in the assassination of Ahmed bin Ali Khodja in 1808, and the assassination of Omar Agha (1817).
 He served in various important positions before being elected Dey in 1817.

 Rule

-A few days after his arrival, and to better ensure his safety, he left the Palace of the Djenina located in the lower part of the city of Casbah and offering small defences, to move to the fortress of the Casbah where he put the treasury safe.
+A few days after his arrival, and to better ensure his safety, he left the Djenina Palace located in the lower part of the city of Algiers and offering small defenses to move to the casbah, where he put the treasury safe.

 Using his connections to the Kabyles, he signed an alliance with the Zwawas, and the Kouloughlis.

 After they attempted to rebel against his rule he at one point had more than 1,500 Turkish janissaries executed.

 Death

 He died of the plague on February 28, 1818.

 After his death in 1818, he was buried in the Thaalibia Cemetery of the Casbah of Algiers.